Dishes With Dad

 • Fill tortillas with chicken filling and approx 1 tablespoon of shredded cheese.
 Then roll and place in the baking dish with the seam side down .
 Repeat with remaining tortillas.

 • Top the enchiladas with remaining sauce, then remaining shredded cheese.
-Cover with foil and bake for 20 minutes.
+Cover with foil and bake at 350℉ for 20 minutes.
 Remove foil and bake for another 5-10 minutes until the cheese is melted and the sauce is bubbling.

 Notes